bahrmichael/godot-visual-regression-testing/OPEN_QUESTIONS.md

 ### Behavior of libraries

 - Does ffmpeg always generate a green screen when there is no difference?
 Do the pixel values ever change?

+### Multiplayer

+- Can we support it?
+How do we deal with lag?